3Dmondo/fractal/Mandelbrot.Web/IMPLEMENTATION_STRATEGY_RENDER_CSHARP.md

 Step-by-step implementation plan

 1. Port the fragment logic from `Mandelbrot\Shaders\shader.frag` into WGSL (floats).
 Create a minimal WGSL vertex shader (fullscreen triangle) and test by compiling into a shader module in `MandelbrotRenderer`.
-2. Implement `MandelbrotRenderer.Initialize(canvasSelector)` using the `HelloTriangleWasm` `Run()` code as reference.
+2. Implement `MandelbrotRenderer.Initialize(canvasSelector)` using the `Mandelbrot.Web` `Run()` code as reference.
 Create pipeline, uniform buffer and any needed bind group layout.
 Use `Helpers.ToPointer` for string->pointer when creating shader modules via the Evergine helper pattern.
 3. Implement `UpdateView(center, scale)` to write uniforms to the uniform buffer (use `wgpuQueueWriteBuffer` or equivalent existing helper patterns).
 Implement `Resize` to recreate swapchain or update cached dimensions.
 4. Wire up `Home.razor(.cs)` to instantiate the renderer, maintain view state and call `Draw()` when dirty.
 Implement the JSInvokable handlers for input and use the same coordinate math as `Mandelbrot\Window.cs`.
 5. Add `wwwroot/mandelbrot.js` to forward events and call `OnResize` on load.